-If you have a dress that has been damaged below the waist or that simply doesn’t flatter you the way it used to, cutting it down into a top can be a practical alternative to throwing it away.
-This doesn’t work with every dress, but most need only a few adjustments to give them a second life, after which they can be paired with skirts or trousers to create great new outfits.
+If you have a damaged dress, which is damaged below the waist, or that simply doesn’t flatter you the way it used to, cutting it down into a top can be a practical alternative to throwing it away.
+This doesn’t work with every dress, but most will only need a few adjustments to give them a second life.
+After which, they can be paired with skirts or trousers to create great new outfits.

 - Clingy dresses – These can be cut almost anywhere.
-They make good crop tops but will sit right at almost any length that flatters your figure.
-Just don’t leave them longer that waist-length or they’ll roll up at the bottom.
+They can make good crop tops, but will sit right at almost any length that flatters your figure.
+I recommend you don’t leave them longer than waist-length, or they’ll roll up at the bottom.

-- Light fabric dresses – Due to lack of weight there dresses can lose their shape when cropped.
+- Light fabric dresses – Due to lack of weight, these dresses can lose their shape when cropped.
 They work best if cut to waist length, or if you leave extra fabric below the waist to tuck into your lower garments.

-- Satin dresses – Satin creates particular problem because it needs weight to maintain its shape.
-Longer tops are easier to manage but in any event you will need to take extra care with hemming.
+- Satin dresses – Satin creates a particular problem because it needs weight to maintain its shape.
+Longer tops are easier to manage, but in any event you will need to take extra care with hemming.

-If your new top hangs down straighter than you would like, disguising your curves, insert a strip of elastic inside the hem to pull it into shape.
-A narrow band (widthways across the elastic) will be adequate for light fabrics but heavy fabrics may need a wider band to be comfortable.
+If your new top hangs straighter than you would like, disguising your curves, insert a strip of elastic inside the hem to pull it into shape.
+A narrow band (width-ways across the elastic) will be adequate for light fabrics, but heavy fabrics may need a wider band to be comfortable.

 If your new top refuses to hang correctly or billows where you don’t want it to, placing small lead weights inside the hem, just beside the ends of seams, can help.
 You can buy these from any shop selling fishing supplies.
 Remember to stitch across the hem at either side so that they don’t move around.

 Wraparound dresses need to be cut below the point at which the fabric crosses over, and ideally three to four inches below the waist.
-The trick to making them work is to stitch them discreetly in place at several points.
-Alternatively to can add buttons (a good idea if there is no zip in the back), or use ornamental buttons to conceal your stitching.
+The trick to them working is by discreetly stitching them in place at several points.
+Alternatively, you can add buttons (this is a good idea if there is no zip in the back), or use ornamental buttons to conceal your stitching.

-By following these guideline, you can cut down old dresses without mishap and enjoy your new clothes.
+By following these guidelines, you can cut down old dresses without mishap and enjoy your new clothes.